dakk/lisk-pool/README.md

                         override the minpayout value from config file
 ```

-## Lisk 1.0.0, Rise 1.0.0 and Oxy 1.0.0 migration
+## Lisk 1.0.0 (still WIP), Rise 1.0.0 and Oxy 1.0.0 migration

-Since Lisk version 1.0.0, Rise version 1.0.0 and Oxy version 1.0.0, APIs with secret used for creating
+Since Lisk version 1.0.0 (still WIP), Rise version 1.0.0 and Oxy version 1.0.0, APIs with secret used for creating
 transaction are not available anymore, so we need to use the dpos-api-fallback
 (a special thanks for vekexasia who made this tool).